lifemapper/core/docs/adminUser/installLifemapperSystem.rst

    * Look at values in /opt/lifemapper/config/config.lmserver.ini
    * Update values to be modified in /opt/lifemapper/config/site.ini
-   * Override any of the following (or other)variables by adding them to site.ini
+   * Override any of the following (or other) variables by adding them to site.ini and downloading climate data if necessary.

      * Default ARCHIVE_USER is kubi.
      * Default OCCURRENCE_FILENAME is gbif_subset.txt.
 If this is KU production installation, override this with the latest full data dump by downloading the data from yeti into /share/lmserver/data/species/
+     * Default species file of "Accepted" GBIF Taxon Ids for iDigBio occurrences is IDIG_FILENAME with a value of idig_gbifids.txt.
+Download the file from yeti into /share/lmserver/data/species.
      * Default SCENARIO_PACKAGE is 10min-past-present-future.
 To change this,
        override the variable SCENARIO_PACKAGE in site.ini, then

-       * run `/opt/lifemapper/rocks/bin/updateArchiveInput` to download and
+       * run `/opt/lifemapper/rocks/bin/getClimateData` to download
-         install the data (log output will be in /tmp/updateArchiveInput.log):
+         the data (log output will be in /tmp/getClimateData.log):
        * identify options for DEFAULT_MODEL_SCENARIO and
          DEFAULT_PROJECTION_SCENARIOS by looking at the metadata newly installed
          in /share/lmserver/data/climate/<SCENARIO_PACKAGE>.csv